When debt collectors try to revive, or “re-age,” old debt, know your rights and keep your wallet — and your mouth — shut

 The Federal Trade Commission in 2012 went to court in an effort to clarify what debt collectors can and cannot do to collect old debt.

 The FTC alleged that Asset Acceptance, one of the nation’s largest consumer debt buyers, violated several federal laws, including the Fair Debt Collection Practices Act and the Fair Credit Reporting Act, in its collection practices.
-The action marks the first time the FTC has sued a debt collector collecting on debt beyond the statute of limitations and resulted in a $2.5 million civil penalty, the second largest the agency has ever obtained.
+The action marks the first time the FTC has sued a debt collector collecting on debt beyond the statute of limitations and resulted in a $2.5 million civil penalty, the second largest the agency has ever obtained.“Through the Asset case, we tried to really make the point that debt collectors have to make it clear to consumers that they cannot be sued (for time-barred debt), so they don’t pay thinking that they might be,” says Pahl.

 Even though state and federal agencies have their eye on collection practices and rumors of a voluntary code of ethics travels though the collection industry, awareness is key to avoid re-aging a debt.
 “We see many of the same exact issues that were named in the Asset lawsuit continuing today,” says House.